rouvenschandl/cloudflare_multiple_ddns/README.md

-🚀 New Version Available!
+## 🚀 New Version Available!

-This repository has been archived.
+**This repository has been archived.**

 The script has been completely rewritten in TypeScript with major improvements:

-    ✨ Interactive CLI - no more manual ID hunting!
+- ✨ **Interactive CLI** - no more manual ID hunting!
-    🔄 Full support for both legacy and new reusable Access Policies 📦 Better error handling and user experience
+- 🔄 **Full support for both legacy and new reusable Access Policies**
+- 📦 **Better error handling and user experience**

-👉 Check out the new version: @rouvenschandl/cloudflare-updater
+**👉 Check out the new version: [rouvenschandl/cloudflare-updater](https://github.com/rouvenschandl/cloudflare-updater)**

+---
 **Project Description: Automated Cloudflare Access Policy Updater**

 **Project Goal:**